Empty2k12/StupidSimplePUGParser/README.md

     //Sets custom cache directory (Default: pug_cache/)
     "cacheDir" => "my_custom_cache_directory/",

+    //Sets the CSRF Token, will auto inject it to any form element "csrfToken" => hash("sha256", "my token " . microtime(true)),

     //Variables: They are defined as #{title} in the PUG code, they output !!{title} if not found "variables" => array(